iexcloud/docs/source/getting-started/production-ready-core-data.md

 - News
 - Symbols / Mappings

-> **Important:** Apperate's Core Data is a subset of IEX Cloud Core Data that includes only time series data.
-To access all IEX Cloud data, including real-time stock data, please see the [Legacy API Reference](https://iexcloud.io/docs/api/).
+> **Important:** Apperate includes only historical time series Core Data at this time.
+We are in the process of migrating real-time legacy data, including stock quotes, into Apperate.
+In the meantime, please see the [Legacy API Reference](https://iexcloud.io/docs/api/) for the real-time legacy data.

 Let's explore the Core Data.